HeidiHe/Example_repo_CreativeTech_Taxonomy/README.md

 1. First run the python script to process the data to D3 readable format:
 `python process_data.py`

 2. then use an http server to host the website:
+`http-server -a localhost -p 8000 -c-1`

 ## To see it on the repo page:
 1. push any changes